Nyesha loves writing content about cooking & food recipes, restaurant reviews, movie reviews, television shows, weddings, and poetry.

 NIGHTS IN RODANTHE - Nights in Rodanthe Film Review :

-Nights in Rodanthe the movie is a movie that is based on the novel by bestselling American author, Nicholas Sparks (who also wrote The Notebook, A Walk to Remember, and Message in a Bottle among others).
+Nights in Rodanthe the movie is a movie that is based on the novel by bestselling American author, Nicholas Sparks.
+In addition to Nights in Rodanthe, Nicholas Sparks also wrote The Notebook, A Walk to Remember, and Message in a Bottle among others.
 This film, Nights in Rodanthe stars Diane Lane as a woman (Adrienne) who is distraught by her husband's infidelity.

 In Nights in Rodanthe the movie, Adrienne's estranged husband is Jack (played by Christopher Meloni) and